hammerlab/stancache/README.md

 ### Caching other items

 The caching is very sensitive to certain things which would change the returned object, such as the sort order of your data elements within the dictionary.
-But is not sensitive to other things (such as whether you use a file-based stan code or string-based version of same code).
+But is not sensitive to other things, such as whether you use a file-based stan code or string-based version of same code.

 In practice, we find that it can be helpful to cache data-preparation steps, especially when simulating data.
-There is thus as `stancache.cached()` wrapper function for this purpose, to cache all objects _other_ than `pystan.stan` objects using the same file-cache settings.
+There is thus a `stancache.cached()` wrapper function for this purpose,.
+This will save or cache all objects _other_ than `pystan.stan` objects to disk using the same file-cache settings as are used for stancache.

-A fairly common set-up for us is, for example, to fit a set of models in a distributed execution environment, then review the model results in a set of jupyter notebooks.
-In this case, in our jupyter notebook we will set a parameter of `cache_only=True` when loading model results into the Jupyter notebook to force a failure if the cache is not available.
+### Avoiding re-executing a model

+There are a number of scenarios where you might want to use a cache of fitted models in read-only mode.
+You can avoid accidentally re-fitting the model by setting `cache_only=True`.

+For example, you may have fit a set of models which you want to read into a jupyter notebook for model exploration.
+Or, you may be reviewing a colleague's fitted model objects.
+Note that this is foolproof so please back up your work.

 Contributing
 ------------